BMArsenault/work-scheduler/README.md

 ## User Story

+I used moment.js to make a workday schedule that saves information in the local storage and then keeps it on the page when refreshed.
+The following was everything needed to complete this challenge:

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner
 SO THAT I can manage my time effectively